Trump says impeachment probe has been ‘very hard’ on family

 Even in reliably Republican Louisiana, the gubernatorial contest has reached its final days ahead of Saturday’s election as a tossup.
 Democrat John Bel Edwards is vying for a second term against little-known Republican political donor Eddie Rispone.

-“If you want to defend your values, your jobs, and your freedom, then you need to replace radical John Bel Edwards with a true Louisiana patriot, Eddie Rispone,” Trump said at a Thursday night rally for Rispone in north Louisiana’s Bossier City.
+“If you want to defend your values, your jobs, and your freedom, then you need to replace radical John Bel Edwards with a true Louisiana patriot, Eddie Rispone,” Trump said at the rally in north Louisiana’s Bossier City.

-The Shreveport area is prime territory to reach out to backers of Republican U.S. Rep. Ralph Abraham, the primary’s third-place finisher.
+The Shreveport area is prime territory to reach out to backers of Republican U.S. Rep. Ralph Abraham, the gubernatorial primary’s third-place finisher.
 Both Edwards and Rispone are targeting Abraham’s voters, knowing those 317,000 people can help decide the race’s outcome.
-Abraham endorsed Rispone and will appear at the rally with Trump.
+Abraham endorsed Rispone and appeared at the rally with Trump.

 Louisiana has the last of three Southern governor’s races this year, all targets of intense interest from the GOP and Trump.
-While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship — with Republican Matt Bevin conceding the race Thursday.
+While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship, with Republican incumbent Matt Bevin conceding the race Thursday.

 Smarting from the Kentucky outcome, Trump has turned his focus to Louisiana and defeating Edwards, the Deep South’s only Democratic governor.
-Thursday’s event will be the president’s third in the state’s gubernatorial competition, with an anti-Edwards event in the primary, and now two pro-Rispone rallies in the runoff.
+Thursday’s event was the president’s third in the state’s gubernatorial competition.

+Arguing for Edwards’ removal, Trump told the crowd that while the nation is doing great economically, Louisiana isn’t.
+He said it’s at the bottom for economic development while at the top for murders, adding, “You’re doing lousy compared to others.”

 “What Trump has done for our country has been phenomenal. … The economy is booming in the United States, but it’s not booming in Louisiana.
 We’re falling behind,” Rispone said at an event in Baton Rouge.
 “We want to do for Louisiana what Trump has done for the nation.”

-Rick Gorka, a spokesman for the Republican National Committee and the campaign, said the RNC has invested $2 million in the race and has over 60 staffers on the ground working in partnership with the Louisiana state party.

-“The reason we have an election on Saturday is because the president went down there and held Gov. Edwards under 50%,” Gorka told reporters ahead of the rally.
-“So we’re in it to win.
-And Louisiana deserves a governor who’s going to be a partner with President Trump.”

-Edwards suggests Rispone turns repeatedly to Trump and the national outlook because he can’t stand on the strength of state-specific issues.
+Edwards suggested Rispone has turned repeatedly to Trump because he can’t stand on the strength of state-specific issues.
 Rispone has dodged details of how he’d balance the budget with his proposed tax cuts and what he wants to accomplish in a constitutional convention.

 “I don’t think Trump’s bringing more to the table than has already been brought into the campaign,” said Michael Henderson, director of Louisiana State University’s Public Policy Research Center.